CartoDB/documentation/app/content/analytics-toolbox-bigquery/guides/using-the-routing-module.md

 ### Calculating a distance map

 Given a starting point, we are going to calculate the distances from that point to all the nodes of the network.
 Then, we are going to visualize the result to identify the destination points that are within a similar distance.

 You can use the [`DISTANCE_MAP_FROM_NETWORK_TABLE`](../../sql-reference/routing/#distance_map_from_network_table) procedure:

+{{% customSelector %}}𝅺{{%/ customSelector %}}
 ```sql
 CALL
   `carto-un`.carto.DISTANCE_MAP_FROM_NETWORK_TABLE`( "mydataset.liberty_island_network",